Overview

 We’re developing smarter and more cost-effective ways to manage occasional demand spikes on the electricity network.

-Customer-led solutions to manage peak demand within communities is more cost-effective than building more poles and wires.
+‘Traffic jams’ on our network can sometimes happen when demand for electricity is higher than available supply.
+Customer-led solutions to help manage peak demand can be more cost-effective than building more poles and wires.

 We want to partner with our customers and communities to develop flexible solutions that can be activated during occasional peak demand events.
 In return, participating organisations will receive financial incentives and financial support to help with connection charges.